aptos-labs/developer-docs/docs/index.md

 Our documentation is designed to assist you in developing a [web3 ecosystem project](https://aptosfoundation.org/ecosystem/projects/all) that contributes positively to the global community.
 We focus on facilitating easier development, ensuring more reliable services, enabling faster transactions, and fostering a supportive, decentralized community.

 This documentation will help you develop applications for the Aptos blockchain, run nodes, and be a part of the blossoming Aptos community.
 This documentation covers both basic and advanced topics.
-Here you will find concepts, how-to guides, quickstarts, tutorials, API references, code examples, release notes, and more.
+Here you will find concepts, how-to guides, tutorials, API references, code examples, release notes, and more.

 > Please note, this site is built from the `main` upstream branch of GitHub and so reflects the latest changes to Aptos.
 If you have checked out [another branch](https://github.com/aptos-labs/aptos-core/branches) to use a [specific network](guides/system-integrators-guide.md#choose-a-network), the code may not yet have all the features described here.